|

 come especially in August and leave offerings such as chicha and coca leaves.

-A Swedish scholar who has studies the religious and cosmological themes of the Pre-Colombian Peru notes: A fundamental principle in Andean cultures is that of duality.
+A fundamental principle in Andean cultures is that of duality.
 The principle of dualism permeates the lives of indigenous Andeans; it is a world view according to which people, society, the cosmos and other aspects of life are divided into complementary parts. the harmon of the universe depends on the controlled inter-relationship between the halves."
 (Professor Daniel Rosengren, University of Gothenberg, Sweden)

 The image of the staff god incised on a dried squash gourd.
 The color of